marcusrams/homelab/README.md

 My homelab — built on a dedicated PC running Proxmox.
 Documenting everything as I set it up.

-I'm using this to learn the things I need for a DevOps role — Linux, Docker, Kubernetes, Terraform.
+I'm using this to learn Linux, Docker, Kubernetes, Terraform.
 Everything is set up manually using official documentation.
-If something breaks I fix it myself before asking for help.

 ---